 Major Exploration Week (Jan.
-25-27) is a weeklong set of live and pre-recorded virtual events dedicated to students who are exploring majors.
+25-27) is a weeklong set of pre-recorded virtual events dedicated to students who are exploring majors.
 This week is a chance for students to see how different academic focus areas are being leveraged in the real world.
 Students will learn about the value of a liberal arts education; bust some IT myths with a dean; and learn how STEM can be leveraged to help people.
-Stay tuned for all that is happening this week.

 Degree Discovery Day (Jan.
 28) is a two-hour event where 30+ academic departments will provide time for students to virtually drop-in, meet with staff/faculty, ask questions, and learn about specific majors, minors, and programs.
 See more information below!